Seasonal-MC/Johnystar-s-MC-server-documentation/docs/trades.md

 ## Trading

 You can open the trading GUI by using the ``/trades`` command.
-There you can trade items you have in your inventory for the items available in the trading GUI if you have enough space in your inventory.
+There, you can trade items you have in your inventory for the items available in the trading GUI if you have enough space in your inventory.
 You can check what trades are available at any time by using the same command.
+You can also switch between pages using the icons at the bottom.

 All of the trades are static and never change unless a server update is released.
 Such updates are announced in the apropriate news text channels on Discord.